 This is an osteotomy created by the late Dr. Dilwyn Evans in the 1960s.
 It essentially involves cutting with a small surgical saw the outside of the heel bone.
-Once the cut is made, a widening device is inserted into the surgical site, and used to open the cut/osteotomy, to elongate the calcaneus bone.
-Once the desired correction is achieved (we typically aim to widen or elongate by 6-12mm depending on patient and deformity), a space filling device (an implant) is inserted into the void created.
+Once the cut is made, a widening device is inserted into the surgical site, and used to open the osteotomy, therefor elongating the calcaneus bone.
+Once the desired correction is achieved (we typically aim to widen or elongate by 6-12mm depending on severity of deformity and patient size), a space filling device (an implant) is inserted into the void created.
 This allows that lengthening that was created to be preserved, and maintained indefinitely.
 Surgeons often choose to use porous metallic (titanium) wedges vs bone (typically cadaver bone, or synthetic material) wedges.
-The idea is that your own body/bone incorporates into this implant, and over time your body “forgets” it is there.
-However, all the while the implant and procedure are maintaining correction for long term symptom relief.
-Reasons that would cause removal of the wedge or hardware being; infection, non-union, hardware irritation, hardware failure (breakage), metal rejection by host, neuritis, and others.
+The idea is that your own calcaneus bone incorporates into this implant/graft.
+Once the surgical site is healed, the correction is maintained, and the arch has effectively been restored, or created.
+This is a permanent procedure.

 Similar to the Evans osteotomy, the Cotton osteotomy is named after its doctor/surgeon inventor.
 It is a procedure that is very commonly utilized at the same time as an Evans.
 The procedure is performed in the medial cuneiform bone.
 A small saw is used to make a cut into the cuneiform bone, again, similarly as the Evans, a distraction device is then introduced to “open” or distract the osteotomy site.
 This effectively lengthens the medial column of the foot.
 It pitches the bones preceding the great toe towards the floor, helping create an arch.
 With x-ray guidance in the operating room the proper amount of correction is then chosen, just like an Evans.
 Most commonly a 5-8mm wedge is utilized.
 This wedge implant is placed into the osteotomy to maintain correction.
 It is left in the site permanently.
 It is often fixated, or fastened in place with a small titanium plate, or staple.
 This procedure provides a lot of correction – however, it is not always needed.
 The surgeons goal is to provide good correction, and prevent instances where the hardware or the wedge would need to be removed.
 The most common reason for introduction of the Cotton Osteotomy when treating flat feet both in adults, and pediatric patients is to both help restore the medial longitudinal arch of the foot, but also to prevent a forefoot varus/supinatus deformity.
 The Evans Osteotomy has the ability to create a forefoot deformity in some patients.
 If this deformity is not identified intra-operatively by the surgeon, patients are left with the inability for the great toe joint to properly purchase the ground during gait.
 This causes the patient to manipulate their foot inefficiently through the hindfoot, or ankle joints.